EthanPerello/npc-forge/docs/security.md

 ## Overview

-NPC Forge is designed with security in mind, implementing various measures to protect against common web application vulnerabilities while ensuring user data privacy.
-As a client-side application that interacts with the OpenAI API, it focuses on secure API communication, input validation, and content moderation.
+NPC Forge is designed with security in mind as a client-side application that interacts with the OpenAI API.
+It focuses on secure API communication, input validation, and content moderation.

 ## Key Security Measures